Butterflies are among the

 Green-veined White-a familiar butterfly,

-don’t confuse with Small White
+not to be confused with Small White

-which has no green veins on underwing
+which has no dark green veins on underwing

 The Orange tip male patrols its territory